7Block Labs

 References called out in this guide (selected)

-Description: A practical, up‑to‑date playbook for penetration testing wallet connectors in web3 apps, focused on the real attack paths seen in 2024–2025 and the concrete controls that stop them.
-Includes test cases for Verify/SIWE domain binding, namespaces minimization, Permit2 drains, chain add/switch abuse, 4337 flows, deep links, and supply‑chain hardening.
+This is your go-to, hands-on playbook for penetration testing wallet connectors in web3 apps.
+It’s all about the real attack paths that popped up in 2024-2025, along with solid controls to shut them down.
+Inside, you’ll find test cases for things like Verify/SIWE domain binding, minimizing namespaces, blocking Permit2 drains, tackling chain add/switch abuse, navigating 4337 flows, managing deep links, and beefing up supply-chain security.

 7BlockLabs